01 of 03

 Door Trim Ideas: The Classic Rosette, Fluted Casing, and Plinth Combination

 It's as traditional a door trim idea as you can get.
-And it's easily within reach of even the clumsiest DIY remodeler.
+It's easily within reach of even the clumsiest DIY remodeler.

 About This Door Trim Style

 The rosette, fluted casing, and plinth block add instant class to a home.
-Any home?
-Not exactly.
 This door trim is overbearing and inappropriate in homes with a cleaner, more modern style.

 This door trim combination is super-easy to install.
 Downside: these trim pieces, though plentiful, still tend to be rather costly.